-(a) a regulated person;

-a nominee company of a regulated person where the regulated person is responsible for the nominee company's compliance with the AML/CFT requirements;

-- (c) an advocate within the meaning of the Advocates Act 197617, a registered legal practitioner within the meaning of the Legal Practitioners Registration Act 198618 or an accountant carrying on business in or from the Isle of Man, if the relevant person is satisfied that the rules of the professional body of the advocate, legal practitioner or accountant embody requirements and procedures that are at least equivalent to this Code; - (d) a person who acts in the course of external regulated business and is regulated under the law of a jurisdiction in List C, unless the relevant person has reason to believe that the jurisdiction in question does not apply, or insufficiently applies, the FATF Recommendations in respect of the business of that person; or - (e) a nominee company of a person who acts in the course of external regulated business and is regulated under the law of a jurisdiction included in List C where the person is responsible for the nominee company's compliance with the AML/CFT requirements, unless the relevant person has reason to believe that the jurisdiction in question does not apply, or insufficiently applies, the FATF Recommendations in respect of the business of that person;

-"unusual activity" means any activity or information received in the course of a business relationship, occasional transaction or attempted transaction where -
+- (a) a regulated person; - (b) a nominee company owned by a regulated person, where the regulated person is responsible for the nominee company's compliance with the AML/CFT legislation; - (c) an advocate within the meaning of the Advocates Act 1976 or a registered legal practitioner within the meaning of the Legal Practitioners Registration Act 1986 and who is registered as a designated business for those activities; - (d) an accountant who is registered as a designated business for this activity; - (e) a person who acts in the course of external regulated business; or - (f) a nominee company owned by a person who acts in the course of external regulated business where that person is responsible for the nominee company's compliance with AML/CFT requirements at least equivalent to those in this Code; and - "unusual activity" means any activity including the receipt of information during the course of a business relationship, occasional transaction or attempted transaction where - (a) the transaction has no apparent economic or lawful purpose, including a transaction which is -

-- (a) there are transactions that have no apparent economic or lawful purpose, examples of which include transactions that are - (i) complex; - (ii) both large and unusual; or - (iii) of an unusual pattern; - the relevant person becomes aware of anything that causes the relevant person to doubt the identity of a person it is obliged to identify under this Code; - (c) the relevant person becomes aware of anything that causes the relevant person to doubt the good faith of a customer, beneficial owner, beneficiary or introducer.
+- (i) complex; - (ii) both large and unusual; or - (iii) of an unusual pattern; - (b) the relevant person becomes aware of anything that causes the relevant person to doubt the identity of a person it is obliged to identify; or - (c) the relevant person becomes aware of anything that causes the relevant person to doubt the good faith of a customer, beneficial owner, beneficiary, introducer or eligible introducer. - (2) In this Code, a reference to an amount of currency expressed in euros is to be construed as meaning that amount converted into, and expressed as, an amount of any other currency, including fiat or convertible virtual currency.